 Click on the photo to download a larger, print-quality image.

-Danielle Kehl is a policy analyst in the Open Technology Institute at the New America Foundation where she works on technology policy and how it intersects with broader domestic and foreign policy concerns.
-Her main areas of focus are U.S. broadband policy and Internet freedom.
-Her writing has been published in a number of outlets, including the Journal of Information Policy, Slate, and The Chronicle of Higher Education.
+Danielle Kehl is a policy analyst at New America's Open Technology Institute, where she researches and writes about technology policy and how it intersects with broader domestic and foreign policy issues.
+Her current areas of focus are Internet freedom and the impact of U.S. broadband policies on communities and consumers.
+Her writing has been published by a number of outlets, including CNN, Slate, The Hill, Fortune, The Chronicle of Higher Education, and the Journal of Information Policy.

-Before coming to New America, Danielle worked on the policy team at Access (AccessNow.org), an international NGO which advocates for digital human rights.
-Prior to that, she was a Fulbright Fellow in Rwanda, where she taught English and worked on community development projects.
-She graduated from Yale University with a B.A. in history, concentrating on political and social movements in the 20th century.
-She has also interned at the Council on Foreign Relations and worked as a research associate at the Center for the Study of American Politics and the MacMillan Center for International and Area Studies at Yale.
+Before coming to New America, Danielle worked at Access (AccessNow.org), an international NGO which advocates for digital human rights.
+Prior to that, she was a Fulbright Fellow in Rwanda, where she taught English at a nursing college and assisted with community development projects in the town of Rwamagana.
+She graduated cum laude from Yale University with a B.A. in history, concentrating her studies on political and social movements in the 20th century.
+She has also interned at the Council on Foreign Relations and worked as a research assistant at the Center for the Study of American Politics and the MacMillan Center for International and Area Studies at Yale.